contagon/handbook/handbook/6-stake-leadership.md

 Members of the stake presidency meet regularly with committees, high councilors, and specialists in the programs to which they are assigned.

-!
-Imageyoung woman leadership meeting

 #### 6.2.1.7 Communication (Public Affairs)

 The stake presidency directs communication efforts in the stake.
 Members of the stake presidency have primary responsibility for the Church’s good standing in the community.
 They seek to build good relationships with civic and community leaders.

 The stake president is the primary Church spokesman to the news media on matters that pertain to the stake.
 He may delegate this role as needed.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  The stake president or an assigned counselor may organize and oversee a stake communication council.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The stake president or an assigned counselor may organize and oversee a stake communication council.
 This council helps Church leaders build relationships with civic and community leaders.
 It also helps these leaders communicate effectively with Church members and the public.

-](/study/manual/general-handbook/0-introductory-overview?lang=eng&id=title_number3#title_number3)  The communication council may include a stake communication director, assistant directors, and specialists as needed.
+[[AO]](0-introductory-overview.md#02-adaptation-and-optional-resources) The communication council may include a stake communication director, assistant directors, and specialists as needed.
 They are called and set apart by the stake president or an assigned counselor or high councilor.

 There is also a communication council at the coordinating council level (see [29.4](29-meetings-in-the-church.md#294-coordinating-council-meetings)).
 It operates under the direction of an Area Seventy and is led by a communication director.
 This communication council helps coordinate relationships, events, and issues that cross stake boundaries.
 The director of this council offers support and training to stake communication councils.